jhajek/Linux-text-book-part-1/Chapter-13/chapter-13.md

    c) devops
    d) ops

-2. What would describe Mitchell Hashimoto's design goals in created Vagrant?
+2. What would describe Mitchell Hashimoto's design goals in creating Vagrant?

    a) Automation
    b) Separation of Duties